 The GPS performance appraisal process begins with the employee reviewing and updating performance elements including key accountabilities, performance goals and objectives, special projects/assignments, developmental goals, and/or workplace learning activities that occurred during the annual performance review cycle.

-The employee must add or update weighting factors for key accountabilities as well as special projects, if applicable.
-The weightings in each of these two sections must add up to 100%.
-The employee may then complete a self-appraisal by self-ratings and/or comments before sending the appraisal form to the supervisor's inbox.
+The employee must add or update weighting factors for key accountabilities, performance goals, and/or special projects, as applicable.
+The supervisor can select which elements should be given a weighting factor for a given performance period.
+The combined weightings of all elements must add up to 100%.
+The employee may then complete a self-appraisal and/or add comments before sending the appraisal form to the supervisor's inbox.

 The supervisor reviews the employee's input and adds supervisor's ratings and comments.
 The supervisor can adjust weighting factors and add additional information in the progress and outcomes fields for each performance element.
 If desired, the supervisor can send the form to another supervisor or manager for input.
 Secondary reviewers can add comments (but can not change weightings or ratings) before sending the form back to the supervisor.

 When ready, the supervisor moves the form forward to the performance meeting step.
 Both employee and supervisor can view the form within the GPS Tool to prepare for the performance discussion.